Azure/azure-powershell/src/ResourceManager/ApplicationInsights/Commands.ApplicationInsights/help/Get-AzureRmApplicationInsights.md

 ```

 ### -Full
-If specified, it will get back pricing plan of the application insights component.
+If specified, it will get back pricing plan/daily cap and status of the application insights component.

 ```yaml
 Type: SwitchParameter